keenedge/xisle/content/pins/Erics Bluff/index.md

 draft = false

 +++
-Hike to Chistocher Rock and then keep heading higher for another 10 minutes.
+Hike to Chistopher Rock and then keep heading higher for another 10 minutes.
 Faces south.
 Not great in east wind.

 ## Gallery
 {{< gallery >}}